mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does a SAR ADC work?
 - Design an ADC.
 - Reading the ADC from your microcontroller returns some value.
 Given the value and the ADC supply voltages, convert this reading into a voltage.
+- What is sampling?
+- What is sample and hold?
+- How the the sample voltage maintained throughout the entire sample duration?
+- Design a sample and hold circuit.
+- What are the tradeoffs between super fast/slow sample and hold durations?
+- What are some ADC frontends?

 ## DAC
 Most of my ADC/DAC questions have been in the context of embedded systems, not too much on analog design or anything.